jhncantu/openthread/doc/site/en/guides/porting/implement-advanced-features.md

 radio might stub out the source address match API to return `OT_ERROR_NOT_IMPLEMENTED`.

-<h2 class="numbered">Energy Scan/Detect with radio</h2>
+## Step 2: Energy Scan/Detect with radio

-Note: This feature is optional.
+> Note:  This feature is optional.

 The Energy Scan/Detect feature requires the radio chip to sample energy presenting on selected channels and return the detected energy value to the